 What Is The Phantom 4 Pro V2.0 Flight Time?

-The Phantom 4 Pro V2 has an approximate flight time of 30 minutes.
+The Phantom 4 Pro V2 flight time is approximately 30 minutes.

 What Is the Phantom 4 Pro V2.0 Hovering Time?